-Should violations of this code occur, UST GPS faculty reserve the right to impose a grade penalty for infractions, and in severe cases, the Director of the Graduate Programs in Software may ask a student to leave the program.
+Should violations of this code occur, GPS faculty reserve the right to impose a grade penalty for infractions, and in severe cases, the Director of the Graduate Programs in Software may ask a student to leave the program.

-Unacceptable Uses of UST Computing Resources
+Unacceptable Uses of University of St. Thomas Computing Resources

 Conduct which constitutes unacceptable use under this Policy includes, but is not limited to:

 - Using university systems or content (including subscribed library electronic databases) for personal gain, for commercial purposes or for partisan political purposes; for example, selling access to a university user ID or to university systems or networks;performing work for profit with university resources in a manner not authorized by the university; or using electronic mail to circulate advertising for products.

 The following activities specific to e-mail use are prohibited:

 - Initiating or facilitating in any way mass electronic mailing (e.g., “spamming,” “flooding” or “bombing”) except for purposes of conducting university business, and then only with the advice and consent of Information Technology regarding when and how to send the mail.